National Football League

 It makes sense, Aubrey said, because that's really the kind of confidence he has — that there aren't many kicks too long for him to try, and he wants his coaches and teammates to believe he can make his shot from anywhere too.
 So far, in his short NFL career, he has.
 He's made 15 straight field goals of 50 yards or longer since the Cowboys signed him out of the then USFL just 15 months ago — that's the most consecutive 50-yarders made to start a career in the history of the NFL.

-As Cowboys receiver Kavonte Turpin said after Sunday's game, "You feel like they're just automatic for him right now."
-Aubrey feels that too, and so do his coaches.
+As Cowboys receiver KaVontae Turpin said after Sunday's game, "You feel like they're just automatic for him right now."
+Aubrey feels that, too, and so do his coaches.
 They not only watched Aubrey hit a 66-yard field goal in a preseason game in Las Vegas, they saw him hit another one in Week 1 in Cleveland.
 But what would have been a record-tying kick was wiped out by a delay of game penalty.

-With the ball moved back five yards, Cowboys special teams coach John Fassel admitted they "considered" sending Aubrey to try again — what would have been a record-shattering 71-yarder right before halftime.
+With the ball moved back 5 yards, Cowboys special teams coach John Fassel admitted they "considered" sending Aubrey to try again — what would have been a record-shattering 71-yarder right before halftime.
 Aubrey was even warming up as if he was going to make the kick — a kick he would have loved to try.

 "Yeah, coach puts me out there.
 I got nothing to lose," Aubrey said.
 "Just go out there and smash the ball and if it doesn't go in, no one expected it to go in.